8minute read• Graham Lumley • Last update January 2024

 Finally, carefully review the Electricity Facts Label (EFL) and ensure you understand all the terms and conditions before committing to a plan.

 If you need help, get in touch with BKV Energy.
-BKV offers services to millions of customers in the ERCOT market, including Houston, Dallas, Fort Worth, Plano, Tyler, and the Waco metro areas, affordable fixed-rate electricity plans, options for 100% renewable energy, and convenient customer service.
+BKVE offers services to millions of customers in the ERCOT market, including Houston, Dallas, Fort Worth, Plano, Tyler, and the Waco metro areas, affordable fixed-rate electricity plans, options for 100% renewable energy, and convenient customer service.

 Set Your Forwarding Address